Top 3 Things You’ll Learn

 - 25% of all Part D-covered drugs had price increases of at least 10% between 2016 and 2017.

 - 20 of the top 25 drugs (by Medicare spending) were all brand-name medications and had price increases ranging between 3 to more than 9 times the inflation rate.
 These include 15.7% for Lyrica, 15.3% for Revlimid, 13.2% for Humira Pen, and 11% for Novolog Flexpen.

-- 17 of the 22 most-commonly used drugs with price increases above inflation were generics (77%).
+- 17 of the 22 most-commonly used prescription drugs with price increases above inflation were generics (77%).

 Where That Leaves Us

 While the KFF study focuses on Medicare Part D drugs, the implications are far-reaching, especially in the self-funded employer market.
-As the escalation of brand and specialty drug costs intensifies, you will continue to bear the burden of the pharmaceutical manufacturers’ hold on drug prices.
+As the escalation of brand-name drug and specialty medication costs intensifies, your clients will continue to bear the burden of the pharmaceutical manufacturers’ hold on drug prices.

-More than 30 states have now enacted laws to address high drug prices, yet federal level regulation has stalled.
-A dozen Congressional proposals are currently being considered, including one bill aimed specifically at targeting drug price increases.
-However, any momentum on tackling the issue is likely to stall at the federal level for the time being, given the existing political divisiveness, full congressional schedule, and upcoming election year.
+More than 30 states have now enacted laws to address high drug prices, yet federal level prescription drug policies have stalled.
+A dozen Congressional proposals to improve drug pricing transparency are currently being considered, including one bill aimed specifically at targeting drug price increases.
+However, any momentum on tackling prescription drug pricing issues is likely to stall at the federal level for the time being, given the existing political divisiveness, full congressional schedule, and upcoming election year.